 Use randomization inference to test the sharp null hypothesis that Di has no effect on Yi by regressing Yi on Di and comparing the estimate to the sampling distribution under the null hypothesis.
 Make sure that your sampling distribution includes only random allocations that satisfy the restriction mentioned above.
+Be sure to weight units by inverse probability weights as produced by the random allocation procedure.
 Estimate the ATE, calculate the p-value, and interpret the results.
 The IPW estimate of the ATE is 10.66, which is close to the unweighted estimate above.
+Using a one-tailed test in order to evaluate the null hypothesis that the treatment has no positive effect for any subject, we find a one-tailed p-value of 0.003, which leads us to reject the null hypothesis in favor of the alternative hypothesis that the treatment has some positive effect.

 Use randomization inference to test the sharp null hypothesis that Di has no effect on Yi by regressing Yi on Di and Xi and comparing the estimate to the sampling distribution under the null hypothesis.
 Estimate the ATE, calculate the p-value, and interpret the results.
-The IPW estimate of the ATE is 5.312, which is close to the unweighted estimate above.15
+The IPW estimate of the ATE is 5.312, which is close to the unweighted estimate above.
+We again use a one-tailed test in order to evaluate the null hypothesis that the treatment has no positive effect for any subject.
+We find a one-tailed p-value of 0.0015, which leads us to reject the null hypothesis in favor of the alternative hypothesis that the treatment has some positive effect.

-Compare the sampling distributions under the null hypothesis in parts (a) and (b) to the sampling distributions obtained in exercises 5(d) and 5(e), which assumed that the randomization was unrestricted..391.79
+Compare the sampling distributions under the null hypothesis in parts (a) and (b) to the sampling distributions obtained in exercises 4(d) and 4(e), which assumed that the randomization was unrestricted.
+Without covariates and assuming complete randomization, we obtain a standard error of 4.90.
+Under restricted randomization, the standard error declines to 4.39.
+Including a covariate and assuming complete randomization, we obtain a standard error of 1.80.
+Under restricted randomization, the standard error remains essentially unchanged at 1.79.
+Restricted randomization is akin to blocking, in that it rules out random allocations that result in imbalance; however, its advantages in terms of precision are limited when the researcher controls for a strongly prognostic covariate, which achieves most of the precision gains associated with blocking.

 One way to practice your experimental design skills is to undertake a mock randomization of an existing non-experimental dataset.
 In this exercise, the existing dataset is treated as though it were a baseline data collection effort that an experimental researcher gathered in preparation for a random intervention.
 The actual data in question come from a panel study of Russian villagers.
 Villagers from randomly selected rural areas of Russia were interviewed in 1995 and re-interviewed in 1996 and 1997.
 Our attention focuses on the 462 respondents who were interviewed in all three waves and provided answers to questions about their income, church membership, and evaluation of national conditions (i.e., how well are things going in Russia?).
 Imagine that an experimental intervention occurred after the 1996 survey and that national evaluations in the 1997 survey were the experimental outcome of interest.
 The dataset provided at [Web address] contains the following pre-treatment covariates that may be used for blocking: sex, church membership, social class, and evaluations of national conditions in 1995 and 1996.
 As you design your experiment, imagine that “post-intervention” evaluations of national conditions in 1997 were unknown.